Marcus Vipsanius Agrippa: Later life

-Moreover, after 23 BC as part of what became known as Augustus' Second Constitutional Settlement, Agrippa's constitutional powers were greatly increased to provide the Principate of Augustus with greater constitutional stability by providing for a political heir or replacement for Augustus if he were to succumb to his habitual ill health or was assassinated.
-In the course of the year, proconsular imperium, similar to Augustus' power, was conferred upon Agrippa for five years.
-The exact nature of the grant is uncertain but it probably covered Augustus' imperial provinces, east and west, perhaps lacking authority over the provinces of the Senate.
+After 23 BC, as part of what became known as Augustus's Second Constitutional Settlement, Agrippa's constitutional powers were greatly increased to provide the Principate of Augustus with greater constitutional stability by providing for a political heir or replacement for Augustus if he were to succumb to his habitual ill health or was assassinated.
+In the course of the year, proconsular imperium, similar to Augustus's power, was conferred upon Agrippa for five years.
+The exact nature of the grant is uncertain but it probably covered Augustus's imperial provinces, east and west, perhaps lacking authority over the provinces of the Senate.
 That was to come later, as was the jealously guarded tribunicia potestas, or powers of a tribune of the plebeians.
 These great powers of state are not usually heaped upon a former exile.
-It is said that Maecenas advised Augustus to attach Agrippa still more closely to him by making him his son-in-law.
-Accordingly, by 21 BC, he induced Agrippa to divorce Marcella and marry his daughter, Julia the Elder—the widow of Marcellus, equally celebrated for her beauty, abilities, and her shameless extravagance.
+A later source stated that Augustus was advised by his confidant Maecenas to attach Agrippa still more closely to him by making him his son-in-law.
+In 21 BC, he induced Agrippa to divorce Marcella and marry his daughter, Julia the Elder—the widow of Marcellus.
 In 19 BC, Agrippa was employed in putting down a rising of the Cantabrians in Hispania (Cantabrian Wars).

 In 18 BC, Agrippa's powers were even further increased to almost match those of Augustus.
-That year his proconsular imperium was augmented to cover the senatorial provinces.
-More than that, he was finally granted tribunicia potestas, or powers of a tribune of the plebeians.
-As was the case with Augustus, Agrippa's grant of tribunician powers was conferred without his having to actually hold that office.
+That year his proconsular imperium was augmented to cover the senatorial provinces and was granted tribunicia potestas, or powers of a tribune of the plebeians.
+As was the case with Augustus, Agrippa's grant of tribunician powers was conferred without his having to hold the office.
 These powers were considerable, giving him veto power over the acts of the Senate or other magistracies, including those of other tribunes, and the power to present laws for approval by the People.
 Just as important, a tribune's person was sacred, meaning that any person who harmfully touched them or impeded their actions, including political acts, could lawfully be killed.
-After the grant of these powers Agrippa was, on paper, almost as powerful as Augustus was.
-However, there was no doubt that Augustus was the man in charge.
+After the grant of these powers Agrippa was, on paper, almost as powerful as Augustus was; there was no doubt that Augustus was the man in charge.

 Agrippa was appointed governor of the eastern provinces a second time in 17 BC, where his just and prudent administration won him the respect and good-will of the provincials, especially from the Jewish population.
-Agrippa also restored effective Roman control over the Cimmerian Chersonnese (Crimean Peninsula) during his governorship.
+Agrippa also restored Roman control over the Cimmerian Chersonnese (Crimean Peninsula).